mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 The train came rumbling in, its engines and brakes humming with electrical blood.
 Thi called again, "Train to Shaki.
 Stops in Rudjan, Yansha, Shaki Harbor, Shaki Central."
 The crowd fell into a tighter line against the wall, itching to find a decent place to sit.

 "Excuse me," a voice behind me called.
-"Would you help me get in?"
+"Would you help an old man?"

 He was a older man with a polished steel cane in his right hand that he was clearly making use of.
 Upon his face was a perfect Holragi smile – so perfect that I ought to have known better than to trust it.
 I obliged his request, lending my hand to him to climb the steps into the carriage.